 - Completely independent.

-- Solo living environment with intermittent case manager/care provider.
+- A solo living environment with an intermittent case manager or care provider.

-- Shared living environment – numbers of people will vary depending on local zoning laws.
+- Shared living environment — the number of people will vary depending on local zoning laws.

-- Shared living environment with intermittent case manager/care provider.
+- Shared living environment plus an intermittent case manager or care provider.

-- Host home – One or more persons living in a “family” environment.
+- Host home – one or more living in a “family” environment.

-- Residential/assisted living with larger number of residents and opportunities to explore various types of employment and increased living skills.
+- Residential or assisted living with a larger number of residents and opportunities to explore various types of employment and increased living skills.

-- State institutions/developmental centers, only considered for individuals who are a danger to themselves or others.
+- State institutions or developmental centers are considered only for individuals who are a danger to themselves or others.